-You’ll be embedded with our agency teams and also work with other FORM interns on an actual project for a client or community initiative.
-You’re going to take real-world problems, think up solutions, and then (this is the hardest part) figure out how to turn your ideas into something tangible.
-In other words, you’re not just going to get a closer look at agency life, you’re going to live it the way we do every day.
+You'll become a key part of our agency team, while also working closely with other FORM interns on an actual project for a client or community initiative.
+You’re going to take real-world problems, think up solutions and then (this is the hardest part) figure out how to turn your ideas into something tangible.
+In other words, you’re not just going to get a closer look at agency life.
+You’re going to live it the way we do every day.

 UX Design & Development

 You are a mere mortal, and yet to your family and friends, you are a tech god.
 You fix problems with a user-first mentality, some wireframes, HTML and a lil’ CSS.
-But first, you try turning it off and on again.
+But first, you might want to try turning it off and on again.

 You’ve emerged from your content cocoon as a full-on social butterfly.
 Insta, Snap, Pinterest, you’re all over it.
 You’re the #first one to #know what is #trending and #why.
 And when it comes to earned media like press releases and articles, you're all about that AP style.

-Real talk: it’s super awkward when you’re interviewing for jobs right out of college and they’re all like “so tell us about your experience” and you’re all “Um, I worked at T.G.I.
-Friday’s one summer.”
+Real talk: it’s super awkward when you’re interviewing for jobs right out of college and they’re all like “so tell us about your experience” and you’re all “um, I walked my neighbors dogs one summer.”
 With FORM, you get real experience and work samples that employers actually care about.
-You'll be in the room where it happens without having to shell out $500 for Hamilton tickets.

 You remember money, right?
-We will pay you actual money that you can put in the bank (or, lets be real, into the hands of your nearest bartender or student loan collector).
+We will pay you actual money that you can put in the bank (or, let's be real, into the hands of your nearest bartender or student loan collector).
 Which is awesome, because $$$!
+Awww yiiisss.
 But it also means you won’t be goofing off all day.
 You’re getting paid so you’re going to be doing actual work, too.
 That’s how jobs work.

 When you’re in college, you mostly know your dorm mates and well, it’s not likely they will be immediately hiring post-grad.
 In fact, you might both be fighting for the same job like you fought over that last box of mac and cheese.
-So, it’s super helpful to know people who already work in your chosen field.
+So, it’s super helpful to know people who are already working in your chosen field.
 They might be hiring or know people who are, and they’ll probably be willing to be a “reference available upon request” on your resume.
 FORM gives you a leg up, so you can ride off into the sunset with your dream career.

 *But seriously, no beer for you minors.
 Sorry, kids.
 Until you hit 21, you’ll be hitting up the soda machine.